A 10 Chapter Handbook On How NOT To Lose Your Mind & Money

 - Chapter 10 – Expectations From You

-In this section, you’ll acquire a few tools to get a ballpark estimate on the price of your business website.
+This section helps you acquire the ability to get a ballpark estimate on the price of your business website.

-One of your biggest concerns will be the budget for your business website.
-Let’s talk a little more the cost of a website in Canada.
+One of your biggest concerns will be the budget for your website.
+Let’s dig into the cost of a website in Canada.

-Building a website is a little like hiring a sales rep —it will act as the digital face of your company; supporting your customer base by answering their questions, outlining your products and services, and acting as a hub for online sales activity.
+Building a website is a little like hiring a sales rep —your site acts as the digital face of your company.
+It supports your customer base by answering their questions, outlining your products and services, and acting as a hub for online sales activity.

 The price of a business website depends on a host of factors including strategy, content and design.
 Remember: